kagyuu/ansible_common/README.md

   1. install glassfish
   1. create systemd unit and enable it

-- Glassfish 4.1.1 has bug in the management console. see [JIRA GLASSFISH-21443](https://java.net/jira/browse/GLASSFISH-21443)
+- Glassfish 4.1.1 has bug at the management console in Nov-2016. see [JIRA GLASSFISH-21443](https://java.net/jira/browse/GLASSFISH-21443)
 - Any JDBC Drivers are not installed.

 # <a name="maven">Maven</a>